Frequently Asked Questions

-- White poly tape is recommended to seal the seams of what faced insulation.
+- White Poly Tape is recommended to seal the seams of white faced insulation.

-- Premium high heat HVAC tape is a reflective foil duct tape made for HVAC duct insulation.
+- Premium High Tack HVAC Tape is a reflective foil duct tape made for HVAC duct insulation.

-- Aluminum foil SCIF tape is designed to be used with Ultra NT Radiant Barrier for SCIFs.
+- Conductive Aluminum SCIF Tape is designed to be used with Ultra NT Radiant Barrier for SCIFs.
 With this tape, it is important to tape over every seam.
 We recommend two rolls of SCIF tape for every 500 sq. ft. roll of SCIF product purchased.

 How does EcoFoil insulate well if it is so thin?

 It is a common misconception that all insulation must be thick to perform well.
 A mass insulation will always have a higher R-Value than a thinner insulation due to density, but R-Value does not measure all types of heat transfer.
 Mass has little effect on radiant heat transfer, it is only efficiently blocked through reflection.
 For this type of heat transfer, a thinner reflective material can easily provide better thermal performance than a thicker non-reflective product with a higher R-Value.
 Be sure to check out our How Does A Radiant Barrier Work page for more information.